sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-hive.rst

 Cluster vs Standalone Mode
 --------------------------

 In your workflow, drag and drop a "SaveAsHIVETable" processor.
-Confirgure this processor to save your data into HIVE as a table which can be read later.
+Configure the processor to save your data into HIVE as a table which can be read later.

 Note: Fire Insights can run in cluster mode or in the standalone mode.
 These settings are in Administration/Configuration.When connecting to HIVE, Sparkflows must be running in cluster mode on an edge node of a Hadoop cluster.
 HIVE settings have to be correctly set under Administration/Configuration-> app.runOnCluster.